YingkaiHao/LeetCode/DataStructure/list.md

 ## 3. Merge two sorted lists

 Merge two sorted linked and return as a sorted list.
-The list should be made by splicing together the nodes of the first two lists.
+The list should be made by splicing together the nodes of the first two lists.(problem number 21)

 Example: